Capt-Tech/mass-recruitment-bot/README.md

 git clone https://github.com/Capt-Tech/mass-recruitment-bot
 ```

-2. Create a `.env` file in root folder with the following content and update Telegram bot API key
+2. Create a `.env` file in root folder with the following content and update Telegram bot API key, admin username and developers

 ```
 TELEGRAM_BOT_API_KEY=<YOUR_API_KEY>
+ADMIN_USERNAME = <your telegram handle separated with ;>
+DEVELOPERS = <your telegram handle separated with ;>
 ```

 3. Install Packages